GaloisInc/crucible/doc/tutorial/tutorial.md

 Example: Find First Set
 =======================

-As a first example, we consider a simple function that identifies the first ``1`` bit in a word.
+As a first example, we consider equivalence checking different implementations of the POSIX `ffsl` function, which identifies the position of the first ``1`` bit in a word.
 The function takes an integer as input, treated as a vector of bits, and returns another integer which indicates the index of the first bit set.
-This function exists in a number of standard C libraries, and can be implemented in several ways.
+This function can be implemented in several ways with different performance and code clarity tradeoffs, and we would like to show those different implementations are equivalent.

 Reference Implementation
 -------------------------